Pacing Equilibrium in First-Price Auction Markets: Introduction

+We introduce the first-price pacing equilibrium (\fppe) problem, where each buyer participates in many first-price auctions, with budget constraints that span the auctions.
+The platform seeks to find a vector of \emph{pacing multipliers}, one for each buyer, and buyers bid their value times their pacing multiplier.
+At a high level, the platform seeks to find multipliers such that buyers are only just paced enough that they do not overspend their budget.
+We allow goods to be allocated fractionally if there are ties; this is well-motivated in the ad-auction setting, where a good may be interpreted as representing thousands of impressions.
+We show that \fppe can be understood as a maximal point within the larger class of \emph{budget-feasible pacing multipliers} (\bfpm), which is the set of vectors of pacing multipliers that satisfy all budgets, but potentially pace beyond what is necessary in order to satisfy budgets.

 {\em Existence and Uniqueness.} From \cite{borgs2007dynamics} it follows that \fppe are guaranteed to exist.
 Our first result shows that not only does an \fppe always exist, but also that it is {\em essentially unique}.\footnote{More precisely, pacing multipliers are unique but there may be different equivalent allocations due to tie breaking.
 Tie breaking does not impact revenue, social welfare or individual utilities.} In fact, we show that the \fppe exactly coincides with the (unique) {\em maximal} set of pacing multipliers.
 This also leads to the observation that the \fppe is revenue-maximizing among all \bfpm.
-Our structural characterization of {\fppe} in terms of {\bfpm} is a powerful tool for reasoning about properties of FPPE: we use it to show several results, and it was used in follow-up work on competitive equilibria from equal incomes~\citep{peysakhovich2019fair}.
-Furthermore, we also show that the \fppe yields a {\em competitive equilibrium}, i.e., every bidder is exactly allocated her {\em demand set}.
-It is worth noting the contrast with \sppe, which are not unique in general~\citep{conitzer2018pacing}.
+Our structural characterization of \fppe in terms of \bfpm is a powerful tool for reasoning about properties of \fppe and is the basis of several of our results and additional ones by \citet{peysakhovich2019fair} in follow-up work on competitive equilibria from equal incomes.
+In contrast, \sppe are guaranteed to exist but are not unique in general~\citep{conitzer2021pacing}.
+Furthermore, we also show that an \fppe yields a {\em competitive equilibrium}, i.e., every bidder is exactly allocated her {\em demand set}. \sppe also corresponds to a competitive equilibrium, but only for buyers that are \emph{supply-aware} when computing their demands, whereas \fppe is a competitive equilibrium both for supply-aware and supply-unaware buyers.